iamshivayep/Anvils-Wiki/index.md

 # Getting Started with Anvils
-Download the latest iso from the [Anvils Website](https://iamshivayep.github.io/AnvilsProject)
+Download the latest iso from the [Anvils Download Mirrors](https://iamshivayep.github.io/AnvilsProject/download)

 # Making the USB
 Download [balenaEtcher](https://balena.io/etcher) And launch the tool